ITV/scala-pact/README.md

 ScalaPact is intended for Scala developers who are looking for a better way to manage the HTTP contracts between their services.

 ## Acknowledgments
-ScalaPact is not an original idea, this project would never have happened without those who came before us:
+ScalaPact is not an original idea - this project would never have happened without those who came before us:

 1. [DiUS](https://github.com/DiUS)
 1. [Pact Foundation](https://github.com/pact-foundation)
 1. [Thoughtworks / Ian Robinson / Martin Fowler](http://martinfowler.com/articles/consumerDrivenContracts.html)

-Of particular note is [Beth Skurrie](https://github.com/bethesque), a lot of the design choices and ideas in ScalaPact are direct copies of the ones in her projects.
+Of particular note is [Beth Skurrie](https://github.com/bethesque) - a lot of the design choices and ideas in ScalaPact are direct copies of the ones in her projects.
 If you're looking for a Ruby implementation, look no further!

-## Setup guide
+## Setup Guide

-### Quick publish!
+### Quick Publish
-The ScalaPact projects are not published libraries (yet).
+The ScalaPact libraries are not published yet.
 For the time being, we recommend that you checkout the project and build run `bash publish-local.sh` from the root directory.
 This will ensure you have all the necessary libraries in place.

 ### ScalaTest Library
-Add the dependency to your build.sbt file like this:
+Add the dependency to your `build.sbt` file like this:

 ```
 libraryDependencies ++= Seq(